 CONTEXTUALIZATION

-The Amazon Cooperation Treaty Organization (ACTO) is an intergovernmental organization comprising eight countries, which, together, cover 99% of the Amazon Biome: Bolivia, Brazil, Colombia, Ecuador, Guiana, Peru, Suriname and Venezuela.
-It is an institution that is responsible for implementing the Amazon Cooperation Treaty (TCA), signed in 1978, and operates as a permanent cooperation forum, exchange and know-how, under the principle of reducing regional disparity, helping implement programs and projects that foster sustainable development and regional cooperation to improve the standards of living for Amazon inhabitants.
+The Amazon Cooperation Treaty Organization (ACTO) is an intergovernmental organization composed of eight countries that together encompass 99% of the Amazon Biome: Bolivia, Brazil, Colombia, Ecuador, Guyana, Peru, Suriname, and Venezuela.
+It is the institution responsible for implementing the Amazon Cooperation Treaty (ACT), signed in 1978, and serves as a permanent forum for cooperation, exchange, and knowledge sharing.
+Guided by the principle of reducing regional asymmetries, ACTO supports the execution of programs and projects that promote sustainable development and regional cooperation to improve the quality of life of the inhabitants of the Amazon.

 THE PROJECT

-Efforts also focus on regional cooperation to combat illegal deforestation and to exchange experiences related to public policy instruments aimed at reducing deforestation rates.
+Actions were also planned to promote regional cooperation to combat illegal deforestation and to exchange experiences related to public policy instruments for reducing deforestation rates.

-The project has the support of the Ministry of Foreign Affairs (MRE), and the Ministry of the Environment is involved as the National Coordinating Institution, by means of the Policy Department to Control Deforestation.
-The National Institute for Space Research (INPE) is also involved in the project, transferring its monitoring technology for forest coverage and training people in other ACTO member countries
+The project was supported by the Brazilian Ministry of Foreign Affairs (MRE), with the Ministry of the Environment (MMA) participating in the implementation structure as the National Coordinating Institution, through the Department of Policies for Deforestation Control (DPCD).
+The National Institute for Space Research (INPE) also participated in the project, providing training to teams from other ACTO Member Countries in its forest cover monitoring technology.

 INTERVENTION LOGIC

-This project falls under the “Monitoring and Control” (2) and "Science, Innovation and Economic Instruments" (4) components of the logical framework of the Amazon Fund.
+The project was aligned with components "Monitoring and Control" (2) and "Science, Innovation, and Economic Instruments" (4) of the Amazon Fund’s Logical Framework.

 Click on the following image to view its objectives tree, that is, how the project's outputs and linked to the expected outcomes and impact.